Azure/azure-sdk-for-js/sdk/monitor/monitor-query/README.md

 });
 ```

-In the preceding sample, metric results in `metricsResponse` are ordered according to the order in which the user specifies the metric names in the `metricNames` array argument for the `query` function.
-If the user specifies `[firstMetricName,secondMetricName]`, the result for `firstMetricName` will appear before the result for `secondMetricName` in the `metricResponse`.
+In the preceding sample, metric results in `metricsResponse` are ordered according to the order in which the user specifies the metric names in the `metricNames` array argument for the `queryResource` function.
+If the user specifies `[firstMetricName, secondMetricName]`, the result for `firstMetricName` will appear before the result for `secondMetricName` in the `metricResponse`.

 #### Handle metrics query response

-The metrics `query` function returns a `QueryMetricsResult` object.
+The metrics `queryResource` function returns a `QueryMetricsResult` object.
 The `QueryMetricsResult` object contains properties such as a list of `Metric`-typed objects, `interval`, `namespace`, and `timespan`.
 The `Metric` objects list can be accessed using the `metrics` property.
 Each `Metric` object in this list contains a list of `TimeSeriesElement` objects.
 Each `TimeSeriesElement` contains `data` and `metadataValues` properties.
 In visual form, the object hierarchy of the response resembles the following structure:

 ```
 QueryMetricsResult
 |---cost
-|---timespan (of type `TimeInterval`)
+|---timespan (of type `QueryTimeInterval`)
 |---granularity
 |---namespace
 |---resourceRegion